Ed Discussion: Add an AI Chatbot with Bots++

 Basics

-1. To change the settings for your bot, access its settings by selecting the Gear Icon in the primary navigation bar.
+1. To configure your bot, access its settings by selecting the Gear icon in the primary navigation bar.

-3. Under Appearance, you can upload an avatar to visually represent the bot.
+3. Under Appearance, you can upload an avatar and set a name to visually represent the bot.

-4. Under Disclaimer, you can add a note that students will see near any responses the Bot provides, reminding them that responses are AI-generated and to think critically about the answers.
+5. Under Disclaimer, you can add a note that students will see near any responses the bot provides, reminding them that responses are AI-generated and to think critically about the answers.

 Responses

-1. In the Bot responds to section, you can select who the bot responds to: Nobody, students, or students and staff.
+2. Under Bot responds to, select the audience the bot will reply to: Nobody, Students, or Students and staff.

 Customization